-Risk Next Steps Adaptation Measure Reason for Adaptation Measures / Justification Decommissioning these locations, for example by cutting back green ground cover and by adding water to the ground prior to and during the key months of the wildfire season to decrease the spread of wildfire events and their materiality.
-DW2: Damage to temporary add-on (camp, laydown, parking areas construction, on-site generators) by fires.
-High value in assessing the risk further Ensure a fire policy is in place, and staff are trained and practise drills.
-Specific wildfire hotspot locations in the vicinity of the site should be identified.
-This would include locations where the groundcover (for example trees, grass, etc.) makes risks more pronounced than elsewhere across the region.
-Options may be available to reduce the risks associated with these locations, for example by cutting back green ground cover and by adding water to the ground prior to and during the key months of the wildfire season to decrease the spread of wildfire events and their materiality.
-It is more likely that the green material can be moved than temporary camp, laydown, parking areas construction and on-site generators can be moved, but it may make sense to consider the locations of susceptible ground cover when determining the Training staff on fire risk is important and can significantly improve safety and awareness reducing the overall risk.
-DW3: Delays and interruptions to continued High value in assessing the risk further location of temporary add-ons.
-Ensure a fire policy is in place, and staff are trained and practise drills.
-Training staff on fire risk is important and can significantly improve safety and awareness restoration due to fires (or smoke restricting visibility).
-Specific wildfire hotspot locations in the vicinity of the site should be identified.
-This would include locations where the groundcover (for example trees, grass, etc.) makes risks more pronounced than elsewhere across the region. reducing the overall risk.
+Reason for Adaptation

+Risk Next Steps Adaptation Measure Measures / Justification

+Decommissioning

+these locations, for example by

+cutting back green ground cover

+and by adding water to the ground

+prior to and during the key months

+of the wildfire season to decrease

+the spread of wildfire events and

+their materiality.

+W2: Damage to High value in Ensure a fire policy is in place, Training staff on fire risk is

+emporary add-on assessing the risk and staff are trained and practise important and can significantly

+camp, laydown, further drills. improve safety and awareness

+oarking areas Specific wildfire hotspot locations reducing the overall risk.

+construction, on-site in the vicinity of the site should be

+generators) by fires. identified.
+This would include

+locations where the groundcover

+(for example trees, grass, etc.)

+makes risks more pronounced

+than elsewhere across the region.

+Options may be available to

+reduce the risks associated with

+these locations, for example by cutting back green ground cover

+and by adding water to the ground

+prior to and during the key months

+of the wildfire season to decrease

+the spread of wildfire events and

+their materiality.

+It is more likely that the green

+material can be moved than

+temporary camp, laydown, parking

+areas construction and on-site

+generators can be moved, but it

+may make sense to consider the

+locations of susceptible ground

+cover when determining the

+location of temporary add-ons.

+W3: Delays and High value in Ensure a fire policy is in place, Training staff on fire risk is

+nterruptions to assessing the risk and staff are trained and practise important and can significantly

+ontinued further drills. improve safety and awareness

+estoration due to Specific wildfire hotspot locations reducing the overall risk.

+ires (or smoke in the vicinity of the site should be

+estricting visibility). identified.
+This would include

+locations where the groundcover

+(for example trees, grass, etc.)

+makes risks more pronounced

+than elsewhere across the region.